ATHUL3120/arb_converter/README.md

 ## Installation

-To use GradientElevatedButton, add it to your dependencies in `pubspec.yaml`:
+To use ARB Converter, add it to your dependencies in `pubspec.yaml`:
 ```yaml
 dependencies :
   arb_converter : ^0.0.1